AndrewZheng-1011/terrain_champ/README.md

 ```

 ## Quick Start ##
-Quick start will run the champ simulator across default terrain (specified in the shell file) for different gaits and commanded velocity
+Quick start will run the champ simulator across default terrain (specified in the shell file) for different gaits and commanded velocity.
+This shell script will simulate different environments/actions and collect quadruped joint states and grf (ground reaction forces) during locomotion.
+The recorded data will then be located in the data directory.
 ```
 roscd impact_listener/script/
 ./start_experiment.sh